Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 A350T/A250T has several upgrades based on Snapmaker A350 and A250, offering a faster and quieter printing experience.

 Both the machine and enclosure boxes are big and heavy.
-All packaged well so no damage has been done during transportation.
-To just unpack this beast, I needed some extra space as one table is not enough.
+They were all packaged well, so no damage was done during transportation.
+To unpack this beast, I needed some extra space, as one table is not enough.

 Boxed Snapmaker 2..0 A350